runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The "face" of the free cities.
 Not the most wealthy or influential, but still quite important.
 Contains the meeding place for the free cities council.
 Generally agreed upon as neutral ground among the cities.
-Eosport is also the primary port of travel between the free cities and Teylmos, and hosts embassies for a number of nations.
+Eosport is also the primary port of travel between the free cities and Teythmos, and hosts embassies for a number of nations.
-It is partly built on old Eos ruins (possibly the former Elyos capital?)
+It is partly built on the ruins of the former Elyos capital, which was abandoned during the Uon war.

 ## Blackport